Orfium/orfium-github-actions/docs/CONTRIBUTING.md

 * If you are not sure how and where to start contact the DevOps team.

 ## Making Changes
-**Important Notice.
-All the templates have a version as a suffix to the template's name.
-We use that for breaking changes.
-If your change is minor and does not have breaking changes, only change the minor version, e.g. v0.2 -> v0.3 but if there are breaking changes, change the major version e.g v0.5 -> v1.0**
 * Clone this repository locally
 * Create a feature branch from the `master` branch
   * To quickly create a feature branch based on `master`, run `git checkout -b JIRA-TICKET/my_contribution`